The best Skullcandy headphones you should get in 2021.

 For extra versatility, you do get an option to plug these via a 3.5mm audio jack.

 Best Skullcandy on-ear headphones with unique ear pads and super lightweight construction.

 Durability-wise, these are pretty decent, even though they’re made entirely from plastic.
-Even extenders are plastic, with no headband padding whatsoever.
 However, because Riff’s are so lightweight, you practically don’t feel them on your head, despite their on-ear design.